mdelcarlo/es-future/03-default-parameter-values/index.md

-# Default parameters
+# Enhanced Object literals

-On ES6 we can set default parameters to our functions.
+In ES6 we can set default parameters to our functions.

 Default arguments in ES6 allow you to assign some defaults to these guys.
 If I run this right now you'll see I'll get undefined, undefined because nothing was passed in for message or receiver, so when they get logged out they're both undefined.